Arboff/PNL_Tracker/README.md

 # PNL Tracker by Arboff

-🔹 A simple and efficient **PNL (Profit & Loss) tracker** for Solana trades.
+🔹 A simple and efficient **PNL (Profit & Loss) tracker** for Solana Memecoin trades.
 This tool helps you monitor your trading performance by tracking wallet transactions, realized/unrealized gains, and overall profitability.

 ![PNL Tracker](PNL.png)